|

 polloi' very much in evidence, or it's compressed, blaring

-rock music complete with cocky and gobby presenters
+rock music complete with cocky and gobby presenters.

-it helps some people get through the day, but the sound
+Well, I suppose it helps some people get through the

-of it just makes me feel bleary-eyed and run
+day, but the sound of it just makes me feel bleary-eyed

-down.
+and run down.
 Rant over ;-)

 But there is another way.
 It's quite